seefa/spring-mvc-hibernate-dbcp2-tutorial/README.md

 # spring-mvc-hibernate-dbcp2-tutorial

-#### Spring MVC features explained in spring-mvc-jdbc-tutorial code
+#### Spring MVC features explained in spring-mvc-jdbc-tutorial codes in my repository

 This tutorial code used to explain Spring with Hibernate for persistence layer and Web MVC to call CRUD operations and using dbcp2 API for connection pool management by following tasks: